Esperac25/Geography-Quiz-App/README.md

-### Boilerplate app structure for Quiz App project
+### Geography Quiz App
+-made as a group project for Thinkful's Engineering Immersion -Tech Stack used: HTML,CSS, JS, jQuery